DevDegree/dev-rps-devanandersen/README.md

 </table>

+6. Make a commit(s) and push up to GitHub.
+7. Create a new branch.
-3. Make a commit, then update your program so that it reprompts the players to play again if there is a tie or somebody entered an incorrect value (i.e. cheated).
+8. Update your program so that it re-prompts the players to play again if there is a tie or somebody entered an incorrect value (i.e. cheated).

 **Sample IO**